-Mineral Sands License
+Mineral Sands License held as at 31 December 2020

-License Location Equity Interest Beneficial Interest IUP 16/DPE/IX/2010 Central Kalimantan, Indonesia 0% 95%
+License ense Location Beneficial Interest 1 IUP 16/DPE/IX/2010 Central Kalimantan, Indonesia 0% 95%

-&lt;sup>1 Beneficial interest held through an Exclusive Operation and Management Agreement with PTIM.
+1 Beneficial interest held through an Exclusive Operation and Management Agreement with PTIM.

 PTIM was granted mining permit Izin Usaha Pertambangan-Operasi Produksi (IUP-OP) for a total area of 2,032 ha, by Bupati Gunung Mas, No. 16/DPE/IX/2010, on 2nd September 2010.
 This license was extended for a period of 5 (five) years from September 2, 2020, to September 1, 2025 and can further be extended under statutory provisions.